-In recent years, academics have started to view innovation not at a micro/product-level but as a macro/firm-level perspective (Siguaw et al., 2006).
-The main premise underlying this new trend is that the defining factor of long-term survival through innovation appears to be based not on specific, discrete innovations, but rather on an overarching, organisation-wide innovation capability structure, termed "innovativeness" (Trott, 1998).
-The logic underpinning this reasoning is that a tourism firm's long-term survival may rely more on overall firm-level innovativeness that produces dynamic capabilities which in turn enhances the development of innovations, and less on the actual innovations themselves (Abernathy & Utterback, 1978; Trott, 1998).
+In recent years, academics have started to view innovation not at a micro/product-level but as a macro/firm-level perspective (Siguaw et al. 2006).
+The main premise underlying this new trend is that the defining factor of long-term survival through innovation appears to be based not on specific, discrete innovations, but rather on an overarching, organisation-wide innovation capability structure, termed "innovativeness" (Trott 1998).
+The logic underpinning this reasoning is that a tourism firm's long-term survival may rely more on overall firm-level innovativeness that produces dynamic capabilities which in turn enhances the development of innovations, and less on the actual innovations themselves (Abernathy & Utterback 1978; Trott 1998).
 For Menguc & Auh (2006), it is this idiosyncratic aspect that encapsulates the difference between innovation and innovativeness.
-Innovation is typically defined as an outcome-oriented measure, such as "new product success" (Ayers et al., 1997); while innovativeness is recognised as a contextual variable representing the firm-level orientation or inclination towards innovation (Mengue & Auch, 2006; Hurley & Hult, 1998).
+Innovation is typically defined as an outcome-oriented measure, such as "new product success" (Ayers et al. 1997); while innovativeness is recognised as a contextual variable representing the firm-level orientation or inclination towards innovation (Menguc & Auch 2006; Hurley & Hult 1998).
+Thus, innovation is a tangible and explicit concept, whereas innovativeness is intangible and implicit to the individual organisation.